 There are special rules to work out the cost of depreciating assets in certain circumstances.
 Some of the common cases are covered below.
-If you are not sure of the cost of a depreciating asset, contact your professional tax adviser or the Tax Office.
+If you are not sure of the cost of a depreciating asset, contact the Tax Office or your recognised tax adviser.